 Pokes for Planned Parenthood is Sunday, October 1st from 12-4pm

-We're excited to host our very first event at the beginning of October.
+We're excited to host our very first event at the beginning of October, with 100% of proceeds being donated to Planned Parenthood Minnesota, North Dakota, South Dakota.
 Appointment times are every 15 minutes and start at noon, and we encourage you to book a time in advance!
 Come dressed in your most comfy, loose clothes that can be rolled up over your knees and elbows.
 Come with whatever ails you - we can treat it all, from back pain to allergies to headaches.
 You will be treated alongside others while lying back in a zero gravity recliner in our serene new clinic space.

 If you like how that sounds, you'll love that we have even more CA fundraising events scheduled!
 On October 29 from 12-4pm we will host Pokes for Harvey, fundraising for Organize Texas, a direct relief agency helping victims of Hurricane Harvey.
 On November 12 from 12-4pm, you can help increase access to mental health support for queer and trans youth through Pokes for RECLAIM.
 We're adding new events all the time, so stay tuned!